 If expanding skin redness, flu-like symptoms, joint pain, nervous system symptoms or unexplained deterioration in well-being appear after a tick bite or time spent outdoors, a doctor should be consulted.

 This material is for informational purposes only and does not replace medical consultation, diagnosis or treatment.
 The information is intended for patient education.
-If you have symptoms, suspected Lyme disease, worsening health or unclear test results, contact the clinic specialists listed below the article or another qualified healthcare professional.
+If you have symptoms, suspected Lyme disease, worsening health or unclear test results, contact the dermatologists and infectious disease specialists listed below the article.
 Do not attempt to diagnose yourself, interpret tests or start self-treatment without evaluation by a medical specialist.

 Dermatologist Dr. med.
 Dace Buile